mindee/mindee-api-dotnet/docs/financial_document_v1.md

 ```

 ## Purchase Subcategory
-**Subcategory**: The purchase subcategory for transport and food, only for receipts.
+**Subcategory**: The purchase subcategory for transport, food and shooping.

 #### Possible values include:
  - 'plane'